ronal6wan9/layout/readme.md

 # layout.lua

-A simple but powerful device and display-size independent layout manager for the Corona SDK.
+A simple but powerful device and display-size independent layout manager for the Corona SDK, adapted to Gideros.

 ## Overview